 To assist it in performing its duties, the Compensation Committee has the authority to engage outside consulting firms.
-Our Compensation Committee has engaged Pearl Meyer as its independent compensation consultant to advise on director and executive officer compensation since we began preparing for our IPO in early 2015.
-In fiscal 2020, Pearl Meyer provided assistance to the Compensation Committee with respect to NEO compensation matters.
+Our Compensation Committee has engaged Pearl Meyer as its independent compensation consultant to advise on director and executive officer.
+In fiscal 2021, Pearl Meyer provided assistance to the Compensation Committee with respect to executive compensation matters.

-The Compensation Committee has sole discretion to engage, retain, obtain the advice of, terminate and determine funding for the compensation consultant, and is directly responsible for the appointment, compensation and oversight of the compensation consultant's work.
+The Compensation Committee has sole discretion to engage, retain, obtain the advice of, terminate and determine funding for the compensation consultant, and is directly responsible for the appointment, compensation, and oversight of the compensation consultant's work.